lievshynam-source/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 ## Submission Details

 ### 1. Mission Description
-- *Many children struggle with social interaction—not only children with autism or social anxiety, but also introverted children who find peer interaction overwhelming.
-Instead of being left alone or relying on imaginary friends, our mission explores how a robot can act as a calm, predictable play partner that supports safe social engagement.*
+- *Our mission explores how robots can support social engagement for children who struggle with peer interaction, including children with autism, social anxiety, or introverted traits.
+When social environments feel overwhelming, a robot can offer a calm, predictable, and non-judgmental presence.

+Through simple co-creative interactions, we investigate how human–robot play can create safe moments of connection, helping children engage, express themselves, and gradually build confidence in shared activities.*

 ### 2. Creativity
 - *What is novel or unique in your approach?*
-	•	A co-creative interaction (not a task robot): the robot and child build something together through turn-taking.
+- A co-creative interaction (not a task robot): the robot and child build something together through turn-taking.
-	•	Physical, sensory-friendly medium: brush + ink drawing is softer and more expressive than digital UI.
+- Physical, sensory-friendly medium: brush + ink drawing is softer and more expressive than digital UI.
-	•	Unpredictability by design: real dice makes each round different, keeping the interaction playful and real.
+- Unpredictability by design: real dice makes each round different, keeping the interaction playful and real.
-	•	A demo that is instantly understandable at the table: “roll → robot draws → human draws → shared outcome.
+- A demo that is instantly understandable at the table: “roll → robot draws → human draws → shared outcome.

 - *Innovation in design, methodology, or application*
- •	We treat the robot as a social interaction scaffold (predictable partner), not just an automation tool.
+- We treat the robot as a social interaction scaffold (predictable partner), not just an automation tool.
- •	The interaction is designed for calmness + trust, aligned with therapeutic principles (structure, repetition, safe feedback).
+- The interaction is designed for calmness + trust, aligned with therapeutic principles (structure, repetition, safe feedback).

 ### 3. Technical implementations
 - *Teleoperation / Dataset capture*